 Below you will find the full MU plugin you can use for your own efforts, we will show snippets to explain its purpose.

 1. Fix the error after consent by blocking the file

 In this example, we found an inline jQuery script with a function called “mapOptions” that causes the issue.
 We add this function to our blocklist.
 To find the culprit, have a look at the page source of the page where your Google Maps is located and look for an inline script that might be responsible for throwing an error if Google is not available.
 For example, scripts that might add an overlay with infoBoxes, or markers.

 2. Make sure the files are loaded correctly after consent

 We know “mapOptions” causes an error because it needs the Google API to be loaded.
 To fix this, we will add a dependency.
-We will tell with the below script that “mapOptions” should wait for the Google API.
+With the below additions (the ‘enable_dependency’ and ‘dependency’ properties) to the code that we created during step 1, we state that “mapOptions” should wait for the Google API.

 3. Set a placeholder for your Google Maps container

 Now we need a placeholder.
 For this, you will need to select a class where we can set our placeholder.
 To do this you have 2 options;

 - Select the current CSS class of the Google Maps container.

 - Add your own CSS class to your Google Maps container.